quarkus-qe/beefy-scenarios/014-quarkus-panache-with-transactions-xa/README.md

 and instead test the additional combination of JPA entity + PanacheRepository + PanacheRepositoryResource, where PanacheRepository is a facade class.
 Facade class can override certain methods to change the default behaviour of the PanacheRepositoryResource methods.

+- AgroalPoolTest, will cover how the db pool is managed in terms of IDLE-timeout, max connections and concurrency.